Le Saint Lazare

 Is Le Saint Lazare good for a special occasion?

-Yes, with the right expectations.
-Two consecutive Michelin Plates and a €€€ price point put Le Saint Lazare well above the average village restaurant, and the drive to L'Abergement-Clémenciat gives any occasion a genuine sense of occasion in itself.
-It is better suited to an intimate dinner for two or a small group than a large party celebration, and the rural setting works in its favour if you want something low-key but genuinely good rather than a flashy urban dining room.
+Yes, provided you want an intimate, low-key celebration rather than a grand urban dining-room experience.
+Two consecutive Michelin Plates and a €€€ price point place Le Saint Lazare well above the average village restaurant, while the drive to L'Abergement-Clémenciat adds a sense of occasion.
+It is best suited to dinner for two or a small group.